AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 #### Rapid Fire Power-Up

 - **Effect**: Removes the shooting cooldown, allowing the player to shoot continuously without delay.
-- **Duration**: Lasts for a limited time before reverting to normal shooting mechanics.
+- **Duration**: Lasts briefly before reverting to normal shooting mechanics.
 - **Implementation**:
-   - On pickup, the player’s shooting cooldown is temporarily set to zero.
+   - On pickup, the player’s shooting cooldown is temporarily zero.
    - A **timer** node tracks the duration of the power-up.
    - Once the timer expires, the cooldown value is restored to its default setting.